mehublover/PluralKit/docs/content/posts/2025-01-14-funding-update.md

 out at <team@pluralkit.me> :​)

-we're hoping to get everything set up in the new datacenter and the bot moved over towards end of february / beginning of march. we'll let you know!
+we're hoping to get everything set up in the new datacenter and the bot moved over towards end of february / beginning of march. lol we'll let you know!